Precedence or prescience?

 However, I can savour the knowledge of having been one of the first – perhaps even the first – to realise the promise and power that a radical change in perspective could bring.
 That was, at fleeting instants, orgasmicly mind blowing and sufficient reward in itself.

-Finally – even an inexperienced investigator would be able to quickly establish the reality that my articles and the ideas presented in them have been, effectively, "scooped"; and scooped following repeated rejections by various journals (including much damning criticism in the process).
+Finally – even an inexperienced investigator would be able to quickly establish the reality that my articles and the ideas presented in them have been, effectively, "scooped" (unknowingly or knowingly); and scooped following repeated rejections by various journals (including much damning criticism in the process).
+Simultaneously and out of exasperation, I was sending out a series of letters to key people because I thought that this was too important to sit on alone.
 There is no justification for parading this other than to stress, "For heaven's sake, someone, take ALL of this seriously."
 I am sure it has many warts and much amateur naïveté but it also uncovers seams of "conceptual platinum" that are begging to be "mined".
 I suspect that the refusal to advertise its existence (and the subsequent gagging of my opinion) has slowed progress towards a much deeper understanding and towards an improved technological manipulation of virtually all disease.

 I do not consider that it is my place to speculate about the circumstances that may have led to my contribution being eclipsed; for that would just turn into ugly pique.
 That is the responsibility of society at large; in particular, historians, philosophers and anthropologists who focus on science may, eventually, find this to be "fertile territory" for analysis.

 I would have been very interested to attend this workshop (International workshop on the Danger Model).
-However, the fact that I have discovered it only today – 17 days before it starts – does not augur inclusion, respect or welcome.
+However, the fact that I discovered it only 17 days before it started – did not augur inclusion, respect or welcome.
 Perhaps that is appropriate.

 "You can lead a horse to water but you can't make it drink."